samuelroland/KanFF/db/records-management.md

 5 = accepted

-invitation ? sensible group ? !!! user quit a group himself!
+invitation ? sensible group ? !!! user quit a group himself! admin of a group ?? date for accepted ? (last modification) ???

 If access not restricted:
 4 = banned of the group